melisasvr/NBA-Game-Predictions/README.md

 - The current version of the app uses static mock data for demonstration.
 To make it a live, functional application, you will need to:
 - Create an API: Use a Python web framework like Flask or FastAPI to create an API endpoint from your nba_game_prediction.py script.
 This API should handle requests and return the prediction data as JSON.
 - Update the Code: Modify the fetchPredictions function in the index.html file to make a fetch call to your new API endpoint.
+- This will allow the app to pull real-time data from your prediction model and display it dynamically.

 ## Contributing
 - Fork the repository